 Our committees carry out the day-to-day work of the union.
 Getting involved with your union through the work of a committee is a way to ensure that our union works for us as grad student workers.

-The chairs or VPs of each committee sit on the Executive Board with the elected officers of the union.
+The chairs of each committee sit on the Executive Board with the elected officers of the union.
 The TAA has seven standing committees that plan and oversee various aspects of the life of the union.

 What’s involved in being a committee member or committee chair?